 This is how different groups were constituted around professors, researchers and experts who pooled their know-how in a friendly framework which they defined according to forms and an organisation that are their own.

-The International Research Groups (Sector Groups), 9 in number, have defined different work themes for the years 2018 and 2019.
+The International Research Groups (Sector Groups), 9 in number, have defined different work themes.

 The Education Group, ACISE, which met in Glasgow from April 4 to 6, 2018, has chosen as its theme "Catholicism, Education, Culture".

-The Social Sciences Group will meet at the Pontificia Universidad Católica del Perú from 26 to 28 October 2018 to discuss "The role of the university in safeguarding the common home".
+The Social Sciences Group has met at the Pontificia Universidad Católica del Perú from 26 to 28 October 2018 to discuss "The role of the university in safeguarding the common home".

-The Family Group, REDIF, will meet at Universidad Deusto (Bilbao), in November 2018, to address the issue of family crises, thus dealing with violence, divorce, and adoption.
+The Family Group, REDIF, met at Universidad Deusto (Bilbao), in November 2018, to address the issue of family crises, thus dealing with violence, divorce, and adoption.

-In May 2019, the Health Group will organize its annual meeting at the Private Technical University of Loja (Ecuador) on the topics of disability, palliative care and bioethics.
+In May 2019, the Health Group organized its annual meeting at the Private Technical University of Loja (Ecuador) on the topics of disability, palliative care and bioethics.

 In 2018 the Federation created two new International Research Groups.
 The first had the purpose to study contemporary issues linked to migrants and refugees (RefugeesLab) Refugees-Lab; the second deals with Peace (the International Peace Studies Network) Peace Studies Network.